He that is good for making excuses is seldom good for anything else. – Benjamin Franklin

 Cultivate Four Critical Qualities

-Finally, to overcome your excuses always cultivate patience, optimism, confidence and persistence.
 And if you must make excuses, then at least keep them private.
-Nobody likes people who can’t take responsibility for their decisions and actions.
+Nobody respects people who don’t take responsibility for their decisions and actions.

 Benjamin Franklin once said that: